 This area comprises a significant portion of the Upper St. Johns River Basin Project, a cooperative effort with the U.S. Army Corps of Engineers to provide flood control and environmental protection.
 The first discernible channels of the St. Johns River (Three Forks) arise within the marsh south of Lake Hell ‘n’ Blazes.
 The original floodplain communities of this area were severely impacted by diking and draining for agricultural uses.
 Water management areas separate and improve the quality of agricultural waters before they flow into the river.

+Please respect Florida’s wildlife and use caution while visiting district lands.
+These are wild animals.
+For your safety, do not approach or feed any wild animal.
 Restoration has helped to improve habitat for waterfowl, wading birds, river otters and shorebirds.
 The diversity of fish and wildlife provides a recreational resource for anglers, hunters, boaters and bird-watchers.
 Alligators are seen year-round.

 - Hiking, biking and bank fishing on the levees, seasonal hunting, fishing, primitive camping at designated sites, airboating, boating, canoeing and wildlife viewing. more info

 - Several shelters are located on the marsh.
 These are for day-use only and can be used for picnicking or protection from the weather.

 - View hunting information in the Upper St. Johns River Marsh Wildlife Management Area brochure.

 Restrictions: more info

 - Off-road vehicles (including motorcycles and all-terrain or track vehicles) are not allowed on property.

 - Special protection areas include water control structures, rookeries for wading birds and levees.